 We live the questions, as we continue our spiritual journey; we are coaxed by the Spirit from each question to the next.
-At each step, we "live up to that lightLight we have," dwell in the truth that we have been given, and test our leadings with Friends.
+At each step, we "live up to that Light we have," dwell in

+14 Baltimore Yearly Meeting of Friends the truth that we have been given, and test our leadings with Friends.

 Over and over again George Fox exhorted us to go inward, to find the inward Christ, to "wait upon the Lord, that all of you may grow up in the inward man, and be comforted and cherished there, in the things that are eternal" (Epistle 79).
-Jesus proclaimed, "The kingdom of God does not come with your careful observation, nor will people say, 'Here it is,' or 'There it is,' because the kingdom of God is within you" (Luke 17:21).
+Jesus proclaimed, "The kingdom of God does not come with your careful observation, nor will people say, 'Here it is,' or 'There it is,' because the kingdom of God is within you' (Luke 17:21).